 USE AND DISCLOSURE OF HEALTH INFORMATION

 To Provide Treatment.
-Hospice Home Care may use your health information to coordinate care within Hospice and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who have agreed to assist in coordinating care.
+Hospice Home Care (HHC) may use your health information to coordinate care within HHC and with others involved in your care, such as your attending physician, members of the HHC interdisciplinary team and other health care professionals who have agreed to assist in coordinating care.
 For example, physicians involved in your care will need information about your symptoms in order to prescribe appropriate medications.
-Hospice Home Care also may disclose your health care information to individuals outside of Hospice involved in your care including family members, clergy whom you have designated, pharmacists, suppliers of medical equipment or other health care professionals that Hospice uses in order to coordinate your care.
+HHC also may disclose your health care information to individuals outside of HHC involved in your care including family members, clergy whom you have designated, pharmacists, suppliers of medical equipment or other health care professionals that HHC uses in order to coordinate your care.

 To Conduct Health Care Operations.
 Hospice Home Care may use and disclose health care information for its own operations in order to provide quality care to all of our patients.
 Health care operations includes such activities as:

-For example Hospice Home Care may use your health information to evaluate its staff performance, combine your health information with other Hospice patients in evaluating how to more effectively serve all Hospice patients, disclose your health information to Hospice staff and contracted personnel for training purposes, use your health information to contact you as a reminder regarding a visit to you, or contact you or your family as part of community information mailings (unless you tell us you do not want to be contacted).
+For example Hospice Home Care may use your health information to evaluate its staff performance, combine your health information with other HHC patients in evaluating how to more effectively serve all home care patients, disclose your health information to HHC staff and contracted personnel for training purposes, use your health information to contact you as a reminder regarding a visit to you, or contact you or your family as part of community information mailings (unless you tell us you do not want to be contacted).

 Federal privacy rules allow Hospice Home Care to use or disclose your health information without your consent or authorization for a number of reasons.

 When Legally Required.
 Hospice Home Care will disclose your health information when it is required to do so by any Federal, State or local law.

 When There Are Risks to Public Health.
 Hospice Home Care may disclose your health information for public activities and purposes in order to: